ChBhargavKrishna/Online-Booking-System/README.md

 # Online Booking System Project
 ![](https://github.com/Bhargav2662D/Doctor-Appointment-System/blob/my-new-branch/Screenshots/Screenshot1.png)

-[Online Booking System](https://github.com/Bhargav2662D/Doctor-Appointment-System/tree/my-new-branch) is a Full Stack web responsive project is made by using SpringBoot, Javascript, Css Jsp.This Project is about the booking Service of Car, Flight, Bus seats to travel from one place to another and in this two modules are present i.e Admin and User Modules.Each Module has different work in this project.
+[Online Booking System](https://github.com/Bhargav2662D/Doctor-Appointment-System/tree/my-new-branch) is a Full Stack web responsive project is made by using SpringBoot, Javascript, Css Jsp.This is a full-stack, responsive web application built with Spring Boot, JSP, and Oracle DB that allows users to book car, flight, and bus tickets.
+It features two modules — Admin and User — each with its own functionalities and access control.
+This project has two modules i.e Admin and User Modules.Each Module has different work in this project.
 Best Services also mentioned and taking feedbacks and 24/7 contact support also available.

 ## Features